Dan Murphy's

-Dan Murphy's is an Australian liquor store owned by Endeavour Group, with over 250 stores across the country.
+Dan Murphy's is an Australian liquor store owned by Endeavour Group, with 283 stores across Australia.
 The business was founded in 1952 by winemaker Daniel Francis Murphy.
 Dan Murphy's competes principally with Coles Group brands First Choice Liquor, Vintage Cellars and Liquorland.
-The business offers a "lowest liquor price guarantee" and promises to beat any competitor's advertised price.

 History

-Daniel Francis Murphy, a winemaker, journalist and founder of the first wine club in Australia, learned the trade working in a liquor store owned by his father Timothy Murphy.
+Daniel Francis Murphy, a winemaker, journalist and founder of the first wine club in Australia, learned the trade working in a liquor store owned by his father, Timothy Murphy.
 Following a brief active stint in the RAAF, serving as a Flight Sergeant, Murphy opened his first liquor store in 1952.
 Located on Prahran's Chapel Street, it was just a few hundred metres away from his father's store.
 Murphy was heavily involved in the Australian wine industry, and he was a friend to influential winemakers, including Maurice O'Shea and Max Schubert.

 After growing his business to five stores across Victoria, Murphy sold his business to Woolworths in 1998.
 The business has since contributed to the formation of an oligopoly in the Australian liquor market, with concerns about the ability of smaller liquor retailers to compete.

 In 2019, Woolworths restructured its alcoholic drinks business to form the Endeavour Group.
 In June 2021, the Endeavour Group was listed as a separate entity on the Australian Securities Exchange.
 As well as retail brands BWS, Dan Murphy's and Langton's, it owns Australia's largest portfolio of hotels.

-The Dan Murphy's branding is led by a green and white illustrated bust of founder Daniel Murphy and a serif logotype.
+The Dan Murphy's branding is led by a green-and-white illustrated bust of founder Daniel Murphy and a serif logotype.
 The brand was named the #1 most meaningfully different brand in Australia for 2020 in the Kantar BrandZ ranking.